If you've blocked our ad, please consider unblocking it.

 Animations #98, #99, #100.
 These unused animations appear to be either Mario crying or reaching into his pockets.

 Left: Animation #145.
-This is the canonical sitting animation.
+This is the original sitting animation.
 Right: Animation #142.
 This unused animation appears to be Mario sitting motionless.
 Perhaps this was the original sitting animation, before they decided to have Mario move his arms to make the animation more visually interesting.

 The checkerboard-patterned platforms have a variable that causes them to remain stationary, even when Mario is on them.